Veterans Village of San Diego Leadership Team

 Akilah has over two decades of nonprofit leadership experience and is a trusted voice in housing, behavioral health, and veteran services.
 In June 2021, she testified before the House Committee on Veterans’ Affairs on “Veteran Homelessness in the Wake of COVID-19,” where she called for urgency, flexibility, and sustained investment to meet the rising challenges facing veterans during the pandemic.

 She is a respected regional and statewide leader, serving as Vice President of the California Association of Veteran Service Agencies (CAVSA); Chair of the San Diego Continuum of Care Advisory Board; and a member of the RTFH Board of Directors, where she also serves on the Executive and Audit Committees.
-She also serves on the California Association of Food Banks (CAFB) Board of Directors and the One VA Community Advisory Board (CAB).
+She also serves on the California Association of Food Banks Community Advisory Board and the One VA Community Advisory Board (CAB).

 Akilah’s leadership emphasizes equity, innovation, and collaboration.
 She has been a driving force in reducing disparities in veteran homelessness, particularly among Black veterans, and in advancing trauma-informed, low-barrier models of care.
 She is committed to strengthening partnerships across the public, private, and nonprofit sectors to achieve “functional zero” for veteran homelessness in San Diego and beyond.